 Small businesses are being targeted, too.
 Scammers seek to siphon Paycheck Protection Program dollars earmarked to help smaller firms survive the pandemic, or reach out to owners with promises of quick capital or help with Google search results.

 The outbreak has also spawned stock scams.
 The U.S. Securities and Exchange Commission is warning investors about fraudsters touting investments in companies with products that supposedly can prevent, detect or cure COVID-19.
 Buy those stocks now, they say, and they will soar in price.

 It's a classic penny-stock fraud called “pump and dump.”
 The con artists have already bought the stocks, typically for a dollar or less.
 As the hype grows and the stock price increases, they dump the stock, saddling other investors with big losses.

-The trap is triggered when you contact those malicious domains: You could start getting phishing emails from fraudsters in an attempt either to plant malware on your computer or to get your personal information.
+If you contact one of those malicious domains, you could start getting phishing emails from fraudsters in an attempt either to plant malware on your computer or to get your personal information.
 Google reported in April that its Gmail platform was blocking 18 million such messages a day.

-The FTC is also warning consumers about phishing texts, supposedly from contact tracers warning you that you've been exposed to someone with COVID-19.
-The message includes a link that, if clicked, downloads malware to your device.
+The FTC and the Justice Department issued an alert about phishing texts and phone calls that are supposedly from contact tracers, warning you that you've been exposed to someone with COVID-19.
+The scam texts include a link that, if clicked, downloads malware to your device.
 (Messages from actual contact tracers working for public health agencies will not include a link, or ask you for money or personal data.)

 These communications often appear to be from real businesses or government agencies, and clicking on links or downloading attached files could import a program that uses your internet connection to spread more malware, or digs into your personal files looking for passwords and other information for purposes of identity theft.